tklam/Video-Summary/readme.md

 This is a project about producing a summary for the given video.
 The result is a series of images captured from the video that can sufficiently let the reader understand the whole story as if he is reading a comic book.

-A rather simple heuristic is currently used to capture the interesting moments in the video: if someone speaks at a particular, the video frames around that time are likely to be important.
+A rather simple heuristic is currently used to capture the interesting moments in the video: if someone speaks at a particular time, the video frames around that time are likely to be important.
 The code at this moment is the proof-of-concept of this idea.

 ## Dependencies